 Greece is a country that never sleeps, instead, it parties all night long!
 Especially on the weekends, the locals love to let their hair down and enjoy the company of each other until the early morning hours.

 The Greek nightlife is something you should experience at least once during your Greek trip; after all, it is fascinating to observe what the locals of a different culture do for fun.
 From traditional Greek music to rock gigs, you can find whatever your heart desires!

 Understandably, there is a much bigger variety of things to do at nighttime in Athens, however even if you choose a village on the mainlands of Greece or a Greek island, you're sure to have a lovely time; just keep a positive attitude and a cheerful mood!

 If you want to have an easy introduction to the Greek nightlife, join the Athens nightlife tour in the Koukaki neighborhood; letting the locals lead the way is your safest bet!

 Traditional dancing at a Greek panigiri - credits: NDT/Shutterstock.com

 Dancing is said to improve the condition of your heart and lungs, increase muscular strength, endurance, and fitness, increase your physical confidence and improve your mental health, among others, so why not join the locals for a swirl?

-Leave the excuses behind, hop on a plane and come put to practice the list of the 10 things to do in Greece above.
+Leave the excuses behind, hop on a plane and come put to practice the list of the top things to do in Greece above.
 You'll be googling the cost of buying a house in Greece in less than 3 days' time; wanna bet?